gtim/dom5-epithet-explorer/README.md

 - constraint-page: friendly intro text
 - constraint-page: sort constraints s.t. relevant constraint comes first in each epithet
 - constraint-page: add e.g. "not demon" epithets after demon constraint-page
-- google search console thinks page is not mobile friendly because "clickable elements too close together" on constraint pages
+- make mobile-friendly "clickable elements too close together" on constraint pages (according to google search console)
+- make mobile-friendly "Text too small to read" on constraint pages (according to google search console)
 - make top nav shrink with width s.t. it always fits on one line.

 Major features that could be nice at some point: